 Looting is undertaken to acquire objects that are sold to collectors who pay for these stolen artifacts.
 The purchase and sale of cultural materials is illegal in most countries and there are very strict laws that govern the recovery and movement of objects from archaeological contexts.
-Any export of such materials from their country of origin is also illegal in most cases unless a permit is obtained from the relevant national agency.
+Any export of such materials from their country of origin is illegal in most cases.